 Does the machine always give painkiller when I press the lever?

 No. It only gives painkiller every few minutes (usually seven), however many times you press the button.
-This is to ensure that one dose has had time to take effect before another dose is given and to avoid complications such as depression of your breathing.
+This is to ensure that one dose has had time to take effect before another dose is given and to avoid complications such as suppression of your breathing.

 Will I get addicted?